Welcome to Nevada Copper’s new community page. Here you will find content of relevance to our local community as well as our shareholders in general.

 ENVIRONMENTAL & COMMUNITY ASSESSMENT SUMMARY

-Nevada Copper is currently developing an underground mine (in construction) and continues to advance planning and design on the open pit deposits at its Pumpkin Hollow Project near Yerington, Nevada.
+Nevada Copper has an underground mine (in production) and continues to advance planning and design on the open pit deposits at its Pumpkin Hollow Project near Yerington, Nevada.

 The company acquired property in 2006 has been exploring and developing the Project since.
 In addition, it initiated environmental studies in 2007 and has been conducting those since then.
-It began permitting the project in 2008 and has completed a number of permit renewals and modifications to address the development phases.
-Development has progressed from exploration (surface drilling) advanced exploration (shaft sinking and underground exploration) to the current construction of a 5,000 tons per day underground mine and process plant.
+It began permitting the project in 2008 and has completed a number of permit renewals and modifications to address the development phases and its underground mine is now in production.

 These permits include the full range of environmental aspects of the project including land, water, air and the permit requirements needed to protect the environment and reclaim and close mining facilities upon completion of mining.